-

 Short-Term Disability Benefits for Medical Operations

-If you have to miss work because of an illness or injury unrelated to your job, you may be entitled to short-term disability benefits.
+If you have to miss work because of an illness or injury unrelated to your job, you might be entitled to short-term disability benefits.

 -